 6. Makes It Easy to Apply for Grants and Loans

 Applying for grants and loans can be a real headache without good bookkeeping.
 Keeping all your financial information in one place makes completing the paperwork much simpler.
 It includes gathering the relevant documents and submitting your application.
-In other words, booking keeping can make your life much easier when getting money from grants or loan providers.
+In other words, bookkeeping can make your life much easier when you get money from grants or loan providers.

 7. Protects Your Assets